 How to Keep Your Horse Safe This Winter

-Spending the winter with your equine friends can be magical with snowy rides and cozy grooming sessions in the barn.
-But as temperatures drop, it’s important to be aware of the extra precautions you should take to keep your hooved friend safe, healthy and happy.
-Here are a few winter weather considerations from the ASPCA Animal Poison Control Center (APCC) to keep your equine feeling their best.
+Spending winter with your equine friends can be magical with snowy rides and cozy grooming sessions in the barn.
+As temperatures drop, it’s important to take extra precautions to keep your hooved friends safe, healthy and happy.
+Here are a few winter weather reminders from the ASPCA Animal Poison Control Center (APCC).

 Feeding for Cold Weather

-Did you know that a horse’s calorie requirement can go up by as much as 25% on cold winter days?
-While this isn’t true for every horse, some may need additional feed during the winter season.
-Things like available shelter, outside temperature and individual tolerance can affect how much additional nutrition your horse might need.
-Be sure to work with your veterinarian or nutritionist to figure out what is the right winter diet for your horse to ensure that they have adequate nutrition for those cold winter months.
+Did you know that a horse’s calorie requirement can increase by as much as 25% on cold winter days?
+While this doesn’t apply to every horse, some may need additional feed during the winter.
+Shelter, outside temperatures and individual tolerance can affect how much additional nutrition your horse needs.
+Work with your veterinarian or nutritionist to ensure that they have adequate nutrition year-round.

 Fresh Water